Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Methodology

 \subsection{Re-parameterized Monte Carlo Approximation of Multiple-Point (Parallel) Acquisition Functions}

-Unlike GP surrogates, for RPNs (as for any other ensemble method) we can no longer derive analytical expressions for the posterior mean function and covariance in order to evaluate acquisition functions for sequential (or parallel) data acquisition in the context of BO.
+Unlike Gaussian Processes (GP) surrogates, for RPNs (as for any other ensemble method) we can no longer derive analytical expressions for the posterior mean function and covariance in order to evaluate acquisition functions for sequential (or parallel) data acquisition in the context of Bayesian Optimization (BO).
 For this reason, we must resort to MC approximations.
 Different approaches for budget-constrained BO were recently proposed based on non-myopic acquisition functions \cite{Jiang2020,Jiang2020_2}.
 Here, unlike single acquisition criteria, multiple points can be selected as query points at each step based on maximizing the expected gain per multi-points.
 The non-myopic methods rely on dynamic programming and Markov decision process including quasi-MC, common random numbers, and control variates in order to significantly reduce the computational burden associated with the optimization task \cite{Lee2020eff,Wu2019}.
 Although one-step/myopic approaches are not optimal, they offer cheaper computational cost.
 Some strategies for budget-constraint tasks were proposed where the computational cost is accumulated until the budget is exhausted \cite{pwf17}.

 In this work, we opt to rely on the multi-point acquisition functions based on MC sampling \cite{Wilson2018} and combine them with the bootstrapped RPN framework described above in order to perform BO.
-Such approaches rely on the fact that many common acquisition functions $a(\cdot)$ can be expressed as the expectation of some real-valued function of the model output(s) at the design points, such that:
+In the context of GP surrogates, these MC sampling approaches rely on the fact that many common acquisition functions $a(\cdot)$ can be expressed as the expectation of some real-valued function of the model output(s) at the design points, such that:

 where $\bm{X}=(\bm{x}_1,\ldots,\bm{x}_q)$ and $P(f(g(\bm{X}))|\mathcal{D})$ is the posterior distribution of the function $f\circ g$ at the $q$ input points contained in $\bm{X}$ given the data $\mathcal{D}$ observed so far.